MicrosoftDocs/windows-dev-docs/hub/apps/design/devices/index.md

 Typical usage
 -   Usually connected through a network or the Internet to report on the real-world data they sense, and in some cases act on it.
 -   These devices can only run one application at a time unlike phones or other larger devices.
--   It isn’t something that is interacted with all the time, but instead is available when you need it, out of the way when you don’t.
+-   It isn't something that is interacted with all the time, but instead is available when you need it, out of the way when you don't.
--   App doesn’t have a dedicated back affordance, that is the developers responsibility.
+-   App doesn't have a dedicated back affordance, that is the developers responsibility.

 UI considerations
 -   "headless" devices have no screen.
--   Display for “headed” devices is minimal, only showing what is necessary due to limited screen real estate and functionality.
+-   Display for "headed" devices is minimal, only showing what is necessary due to limited screen real estate and functionality.
 -   Orientation is most times locked, so your app only needs to consider one display direction.

 Inputs